 Ingredients

-- 1 pound Sirloin Steak cut into small cubes about ½ - ¾ inch cubes use any cut of sirloin available, sirloin tip, top sirloin, etc.
+- 1 pound Sirloin Steak cut into small cubes (about ½ - ¾ inch); use any cut of sirloin available, such as sirloin tip or top sirloin

 - 1 teaspoon Salt we use kosher salt

-- 1 tablespoon Oil use a neutral oil with a high smoke point we use canola oil
+- 1 tablespoon Oil neutral with a high smoke point (we use canola oil)

 - 1 Celery Rib diced or sliced